 BASEBALL FANS OF THIS ERA

-To the Millennials – unfortunately the stinky bag is being handed to you.
+To the Millennials – unfortunately the stinky bag is being handed to you now.
 You have inherited the sins of the past.
 I’m hoping that you could extend some grace.
 Do we deserve it?
 No. But I’m hoping your judgement doesn’t get clouded by all the smoke.
 I’m hoping you can see through everyone else’s opinion and see the bigger picture; there is a generation of fans that desire to see their heroes, flaws and all, enshrined into the Baseball Hall of Fame. (emphasis mine)

 Victor Roman Sr